srpattison/AmsterdamBlockchainWeek/events/privacy-paradigm-building-a-more-secure-world-with-nym-maven-11-and-anoma/README.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Privacy Paradigm: Building a more secure world with Nym, Maven 11 and Anoma
+name: Privacy Paradigm; Building a more secure world with Nym, Maven 11 and Anoma

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.